-For the fiscal year ended December 31, 2015, we incurred approximately \$2.23 million in management fees payable to our Manager pursuant to the management agreement.
-In addition, we reimbursed our Manager for approximately \$875,000 of allocable expenses payable by us under the management agreement, including the allocable portion of the salary and other benefits paid by Freedom Mortgage to our Chief Financial Officer and our general counsel and reimbursed by us.
+For the fiscal year ended December 31, 2016, we incurred approximately \$2.2 million in management fees payable to our Manager pursuant to the management agreement.
+In addition, we reimbursed our Manager for approximately \$1.3 million of allocable expenses reimbursable by us under the management agreement, including the allocable portion of the salary and other benefits paid to our Chief Financial Officer and our general counsel.

-Our Manager is not entitled to receive any incentive fee under the management agreement, and no such incentive fee was paid to our Manager for the fiscal year ended December 31, 2015.
+Our Manager is not entitled to receive any incentive fee under the management agreement, and no such incentive fee was paid to our Manager for the fiscal year ended December 31, 2016.

-Our Manager's sole member is Mr. Middleman, our non-executive Chairman of the Board.
+Our Manager's sole member is the CHMM Blind Trust, a grantor trust established for the benefit of, but not controlled by, Mr. Middleman.
 Mr. Middleman is also the founder and sole stockholder of Freedom Mortgage.
 Accordingly, all management fee compensation paid by us to our Manager accrues to the benefit of Mr. Middleman.